 - a high proportion of embryos created in conventional IVF can have chromosomal abnormalities

-- Natural Cycle IVF yields naturally selected egg with less abnormality, and more chance of embryo implanting.
+- natural IVF yields naturally selected eggs with potentially less abnormalities, a healthier lining of the womb and more chance of the embryo implanting